Loans

 How do I get best buy rates?

 If you’re looking for a loan, check top rates below – and full options in our loans guide.
-Only borrow if you need to and can afford the repayments.
+Only borrow if you need to and can afford the monthly repayments.
 If you do decide to get a loan, borrow as little as you need and repay as quickly as you can.

 How the MSE loans eligibility calculator works

-Our loans eligibility calculator will give you an idea of your acceptance odds for a personal loan without it impacting your credit history.
+Our loans eligibility calculator will give you an idea of your acceptance odds for a personal loan WITHOUT it impacting your credit history.

 • Enter your details as accurately as possible, including employment, income and postcode.